 Product inspections/testing may be outsourced (e.g., UL testing requirements), in which case inspection requirements are communicated verbally, via drawings, or via other methods as required. (ref.
 QEP-8.4)

-8.1e) The President and Engineering, with input from others as required, determines what documented information is necessary:
+8.1e) The President and Engineering, with input from others as required, determine what documented information is necessary:

 to have confidence that the processes have been carried out as planned (Control Plan)